jonbnewman/mobx-store-provider/README.md

     This instance contains four properties:

+    1. `<Provider value={store} />`

-    1. `Provider` - This is the wrapper component you can use to provide your application with the store.
+       This is the wrapper component you can use to provide your application with the store.

+       Under the hood, this is the React `Context.Provider`, so it's use is the same.
+Wrap your application with it, and provide the `value` property, and in this case, our store instance.

        ```javascript
        import StoreProvider from "mobx-store-provider";
        const { Provider } = StoreProvider("my-app");
+       const myStore = MyStore.create();
-       function MainApp() {
+       export default function MainApp() {
          return (
            <Provider value={myStore}>
              <div>My awesome app</div>